|Jesus is a young man of today|

 Selections from Blanchard’s Passion appear in “Art That Dares: Gay Jesus, Woman Christ, and More” by Kittredge Cherry.
 “Art That Dares,” a Lambda Literary Award finalist, is filled with color images by 11 contemporary artists from the U.S. and Europe.

 The New York Times Book Review praised Cherry’s “very graceful, erudite” writing style.
-Her other books include “Equal Rites: Lesbian and Gay Worship, Ceremonies, and Celebrations” and “Jesus in Love: A Novel.”
-Her books have been translated into German, Polish, Chinese and Japanese.
-Cherry was ordained by Metropolitan Community Churches and served as its national ecumenical officer.
+She has written six books, including “Equal Rites: Lesbian and Gay Worship, Ceremonies, and Celebrations” and “Jesus in Love: A Novel.”

 Related links for “The Passion of Christ: A Gay Vision”: